woodrush/lambda-8cc/README.md

 This runs in about 8 minutes on my machine.
 But be careful - it takes 145 GB of memory to run it!
 If you have free storage space or a USB drive, you can use a [swap file](https://askubuntu.com/questions/178712/how-to-increase-swap-space) with `mkswap` and `swapon` to extend the swap without configuring the partition settings.
-Also, by compiling the assembly and x86 executable separately, you can halve down the RAM usage to 65 GB, as shown in the [Detailed Usage](#detailed-usage) section.
+Also, by compiling the assembly and x86 executable separately, you can halve the RAM usage to 65 GB, as shown in the [Detailed Usage](#detailed-usage) section.
 Small programs such as [putchar.c](examples/putchar.c) only take about 40 GB of memory.
 I suspect that the RAM usage can be decreased by introducing a mark-and-sweep GC to the interpreter, although I haven't confirmed it yet.